 Tears in a Suitcase (and Refuse Bags)

 "No tyres screeching, no blaring of sirens and no panicked shoppers scattering across aisles," said News24 South Africa of the Mall of Africa silent heist in 2019 - one that saw its prime suspect vanish into thin air.
-When I hear of bank robberies and heists, my thoughts immediately shift to armed bandits, masked and ready to shoot any person between them and the money they are after.
-But a few people are now changing how I am viewing heists - at least, real world heists.
-And one of them is a woman from my own country, Zambia.
+When I hear of bank heists, my thoughts immediately shift to armed bandits, masked and ready to shoot any person between them and the money they are after.
+But a few people are now changing my views of real life heists.
+One of them is a woman from my own country, Zambia.
 Let me introduce you to Pamela Gondwe, the media-branded ‘socialite fugitive’, and author of Tears in a Suitcase.

-A month later, on 15th July 2019 in Johannesburg, South Africa, a cash-in-transit security guard, Bathobile Mlangeni, went missing with 4 million South African Rands, the equivalent to £197,244 today, which she was supposed to deposit on that day.
-Mlangeni strolled off with the cash stuffed in refuse bags inside a trolley and walked away from her life and job at Africa’s largest shopping mall, the Mall of Africa in Midrand.
+A month later, on 15th July 2019 in Johannesburg, South Africa, a cash-in-transit security guard, Bathobile Mlangeni, also went missing, along with 4 million South African Rands, the equivalent to £197,244 today, which she was supposed to deposit on that day.
+Mlangeni allegedly strolled off with the cash stuffed in refuse bags thrown in a trolley, and supposedly walked away from her life and job at Africa’s largest shopping mall, the Mall of Africa in Midrand.
 Mlangeni is described as someone who kept to herself and minded her own business, unlike Pamela Gondwe who had a somewhat more active social life.
 Both women have quite a following on social media.
-Interestingly enough, they have fans, with some people admitting to admire them, and viewing them as highly intelligent people who got away with a crime.
+Interestingly enough, they have fans, with some people admitting to admire them, and viewing them as highly intelligent people who got away with theft.
 These type of crimes have a nearly 60% apprehension and conviction rate in Zambia today.

 Some wonder if these two heists had other people involved.
 It is a question worth asking: after all, how can a person walk out unbothered with so much money from their place of work?
 And as a resident of Zambia, I wonder, should we be worried about the lack of security in these institutions handling cash?
-I do hope Pamela Gondwe or Bathobile Mlangeni will get to tell their own stories one day, so we can finally find out how they managed to pull off their (fascinating) disappearing acts and crimes.
+I do hope Pamela Gondwe or Bathobile Mlangeni will get to tell their own stories one day, so we can find out.